danya02/slon-winter-2019-lit-club/main.md

 "Good morning, Mr Johnson," said Mitch, glancing at the (admittedly very nice) shrubs surrounding him, "we just wanted to tell you we found a way to use actual robots to..."

-"Ah, that's all very well and good, but I'm sorry boys, I've retired from office, so..."
+"Ah, I'm sorry boys, I'm not in charge anymore, so..."

-"You've *WHAT??*"

-"Retired.
-I've realized I've grown too old for all this new AI technology.
-I have to pass the reins, as it were, to someone who knows this sort of thing well."
+"W-what?
+But why?"

+"Well, you see, after the ATLAS neural implant debacle, the people decided they aren't having it.
+So they asked me, nay, forced me, to step down from office -- I had to give my post to another person."

 "And that person might be?.." asked Simon, fearing the worst.

-"Mr {{x}}, a asidjiqweniunsdifnohijnwioebuggeroffioiejrowrjnukejnazajakunfijoweneron!"
+"Mr {{x}}, a asidjiqweniunsdifnohijnwioebuggeroffioiejrowrjnukejnazajakunfijoweneron."

 The distant thunderclap and neighing horses confirmed their suspicions.
 This was *the* Mr {{x}}, the Nezperdian mind of chaos, the one who Waits Behind the Wall.
 He was infamous for his efforts to sabotage Virtudyne's research into AI technology.

-"You *can't* be serious!" said Mitch, carefully looking into their former mayor's bemused expression.
+"You *can't* be serious!"
-An expression revealing he still seemed confused about why, exactly, is this a big deal.

-"But -- he seemed competent -- and I don't know anything about this stuff anyway --"

-"You must've looked at his track record at least!"
+"Yeah, I understand that he's not the best person for the job, but -"

+"But he's the *worst* possible person for the job!
+Have you actually heard about the guy?"
 Simon said, fiddling with his wristwatch.
 In a moment, it projected a holographic web-browser window displaying a news article from two hours ago.

 ```
-Mr Reginald Johnson's decision to appoint Mr {{x}} as his successor was critiqued by many, as only three years ago had the latter attempted to discredit Virtudyne's flagship product, ATLAS, now as a proof-of-concept installation in Detroit.
-His accusations of unfair business practices were later overturned by numerous testimonials from their clients, as well as multiple independent audits.
+Mr Reginald Johnson, longtime mayor of Detroit, had been deposed by an impromptu election, after a city-wide protest caused by an earlier failure of the newfangled ATLAS system that forced citizens to do its bidding via neural implants.

+The rally was led by Mr {{x}}.
+The protesters called for the latter to be put into office, citing Mr Johnson's inability to prevent the ATLAS-initiated enslavement from occurring.
+Mr {{x}} claimed that, as his first action in office, he intends on greatly limiting the scope of ATLAS's influence.

-Nevertheless, he is expected to step into his new position as mayor of Detroit by the end of this week.
+An ad-hoc election had just taken place, and the results are in: at 71.4% votes, Mr {{x}} won the election and is expected to step into his new position as mayor of Detroit by the end of this week.

 Mr Johnson was reluctant to comment, but revealed he is planning on spending his retirement in his estate, and that he intends to put his private collection of outdated electronics on display.
 ```

 "Do you see?
 Do you see with your eyes?
 That man shall destroy the ATLAS machine, and all that which we created together shall be for nought I tells ye!" said Mitch, thinking that using antiquated words could make himself more clear.

 "Yea, verily!"
 Simon said, getting in on the act.
 "Forsooth, that evil man shall execute his devilish plots, for he may then try to get wealth and riches by making lawmen do his bidding.
-But his plan shall surely backfire -- he knows not of the method of making laws -- so he would in effect be dismantling the prosperity of your city which we have worked on so hard.
+But his plan shall surely backfire -- he knows not of the ways of lawmaking, nor has he any knowledge of politics, nor can he be knowing of the method of managing the city well -- so he would in effect be dismantling the prosperity of your city which we have worked on so hard.
 However could you have let this vile man be in charge?"

 The former leader's look changed to one of annoyance, realization and fear simultaneously.
 "Well...
 I see your point, but..."

-"Mr Johnson, I think you'll agree that appointing Mr {{x}} was a mistake.
+"Mr Johnson, I think you'll agree that allowing Mr {{x}} to win so easily was a mistake.
 But we have to keep trying to solve this.
 Now, if we just manage to get Mr {{x}} to step down, the problem would be solved."